codeforboston/urban-league-heat-pump-accelerator/backend/docs/data-model.md

 ![Data model](figures/data-model.drawio.png)

-Survey consist of a set of survey questions.
+A survey consists of a set of survey questions.

 When a survey is administered, we create a survey response.
 Each question that is answered has a survey answer, which ties back both to the question and response object.

-There is a home instance for all targeted homes.
+There is a home record for each targeted home.

 When a surveyor goes to a home, we record a survey visit, regardless of whether any survey was run